navyit/Sentiment_Analysis_Service/README.md

 # Sentiment_Analysis_App
-My Machine Learning Web Service that classifies movies reviews on negative and positive and rate it from 1 to 10.
+My Machine Learning Web Service that classifies movies reviews on negative and positive and rate a movie from 1 to 10.